 A constant is a pure number without any attributes.
 In general, a constant can be binary, octal, decimal, hexadecimal, ASCII, decimal real, or hexadecimal real.
 A constant can evaluate to one of three types: 8-bit, 16-bit, or real.
 These types cannot necessarily be used in the same context.
 You should verify the correct use of constants.
 The assembler will report an error if a constant is used incorrectly.
 The proper contexts for a particular type are noted throughout this manual.
 Table 3-1 gives the rules for forming each type of constant.
 A constant that can be represented in 8 or 16 bits has a special internal representation in the assembler.
 These constants are referred to as '17-bit numbers.'
 The maximum range of values for these numbers is -0FFFFH to 0FFFFH.
 All assembly time expressions use two's complement arithmetic on 17-bit numbers.
-Real constants (or floating point numbers) are restricted to DD, DQ, DT, and EQU directives.
-(For further information on the use of reals and the 8087 see The 8086 Family User's Manual Numeric Supplement, 121586-001.)
+(For further information on the use of reals and the 8087 see The 8086 Family User's Manual Numeric Supplement.)